-Graduate Operating fees: $5,781

-GRADUATE STUDENT STIPEND

-A portion of the remaining funds will be used for three more months of Elmstrom’s stipend support (Winter 2023 quarter) estimated at $8,584 (at a stipend rate of $2861).
+Other: $6,504

 During this period, the Fellow will conclude any remaining field sampling necessary, and complete the proposed modeling, statistical analysis, and associated writing.

+PERSONNEL

+A portion of the remaining funds will be used for three more months of Elmstrom’s stipend support (Winter 2023 quarter) estimated at $8,583 (at a stipend rate of $2861/mo).

+FRINGE BENEFITS

+A portion of the remaining funds will be used to support the apportioned value of fringe benefit based on the stipend request at a rate of 21.3% for University of Washington FY2023 – graduate students.

 TRAVEL

-A total of $509 of domestic travel funds will be allocated to support the Fellow’s travel.
-This includes vehicle travel with mileage reimbursed of $0.585 per mile for 1,014 miles (145/trip).
+A total of $544 of domestic travel funds will be allocated to support the Fellow’s travel.
+This includes vehicle travel with mileage reimbursed at $0.625 per mile for 870 miles (145/trip).
 This covers an estimate of 6 trips to complete field work, meetings, and lectures at the Padilla Bay NERR.

-$600 will be allocated to cover the cost of registration for the NERR Annual Meeting, located locally in Seattle.

 SUPPLIES

-$539 will be allocated to support for field, laboratory, and computing work.
-This includes $265 to cover replacement sensor parts for 4 dissolved oxygen sensors, and $279 for misc. supplies.
+$477 will be allocated to support for field, laboratory, and computing work.
+This includes $265 to cover replacement sensor parts for 4 dissolved oxygen sensors, and $212 to cover misc. supplies.

+OTHER

+A portion of the remaining funds will be allocated to cover the cost of registration for the NERR Annual Meeting, located locally in Seattle at $600.
+Additionally, remaining funds will be used to support the Fellow’s tuition fees commensurate with the Fellow’s time which is for one academic quarter anticipated for AY 2022-23 (Winter) at a rate of $5,904.